 Feelings of sadness are normal for everyone.
 However, depression is more than just feeling a little low.
 Symptoms of depression include a deep sadness that’s severe enough to affect daily life.
 Signs of depression can persist for weeks, months or even years.

 Without treatment, depression can lead to significant mental and physical health complications, including the risk of suicide.
-At The University of Kansas Health System, our behavioral health specialists can work with you or your loved one to effectively manage the signs of depression and improve your quality of life.
+At The University of Kansas Health System, our mental and behavioral health specialists can work with you or your loved one to effectively manage the signs of depression and improve your quality of life.

 What is depression?